 - Phil Lesh and the Terrapin Family Band

 - Jim James of My Morning Jacket

 - The Dandy Warhols and Zero featuring Melvin Seals

 And, to celebrate the fair’s 50th anniversary, there are some new highlights:

-- Peach de Resistance, a fabulous new art installation made of recycled Volkswagen fenders.
-This beautiful piece of art was commissioned for the fair’s milestone anniversary.
+- Peach de Resistance, a new art installation made of recycled Volkswagen fenders.
+This beautiful piece of art was commissioned for the fair’s 50th anniversary.

 - Pop-up birthday parties with cake, singing, dancing, and surprises